 Financial Aid is made available for those who qualify through federal, state, and University programs.

 All students who are interested in financial aid should file the Free Application for Federal Student Aid (FAFSA).
-This form is used to determine a student’s eligibility for grants, loans, and work-study, and OCU institutional aid.
-In order to qualify for Indiana state aid the FAFSA Indiana residents’ FAFSAs must be received by the Central Processing Center before March 10.
+This form is used to determine a student’s eligibility for grants, loans, work-study, and OCU institutional aid.
+In order to qualify for Indiana state aid, Indiana residents’ FAFSAs must be received by the Central Processing Center before March 10.
 Filing for financial aid is an annual process.
 File online for free at www.fafsa.ed.gov.

 - For most federal and state student aid, you must have financial need.
 Unsubsidized loans and parent loans are non-need based loans.